thijsi123/RomHackStudios.github.io/pages/spotlight.md

 # Spotlight Events

 - Currently, only the base evo Pokemon are available, i.e., you can generate spotlight events for Pichu and not for Pikachu or Raichu.
-- Regional forms aren't available so are mythical or legendaries but they will be unlocked on special events [you won't have to update your game for them]
+- Regional forms aren't available, so are mythical and legendaries but they will be unlocked on special events [you won't have to update your game for them]
 - Starting from gen 2 each gen is unlocked with the number of badges you have obtained!

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-4829462676030982"